dan1sh11/dan1sh11/README.md

 **What I'm Working On**:
 -Learning core CS concepts through university courses and projects using the internet.
--Exploring backend development using HTML, CSS, Python, etc.
+-Exploring backend development using Python, MySQL, etc.

 **My Tech Stack, So Far**:
--Languages: Python, SQL, HTML, CSS, PHP, JavaScript
+-Languages: Python, SQL, JavaScript
--Tools: Git, Github, VS Code, Ubuntu
+-Tools: Git, Github
--Building Projects using: Flask/FastAPI & Django
+-Building Projects using: Flask, FastAPI & Django

 **Open to New Learning Experiences**:
 -Beginner-friendly projects